MIT-LCP/mimic-code/mimic-iv/buildmimic/sqlite/README.md

 If you are using the `import.py` script, it may be necessary to make minor edits to the `import.py` script.
 For example:

-- If you are loading the demo, you may need to change `ROW_ID` to lowercase.
 - If your files are `.csv` rather than `csv.gz`, you will need to change `csv.gz` to `csv`.

 ## Step 3: Generate the SQLite file